-#1 Your pet must be vaccinated.
+Your pet must be free from contagious diseases.

 We require proof of vaccination if vaccines were administered by another animal hospital.
 If your pet is a patient at our hospital, our records will indicate if your pet is vaccinated and you will not be required to provide proof.
 If your pet is unvaccinated or past due, please inform our receptionist when you book your pet’s stay.
 We will need to schedule an appointment in advance of boarding to give your pet this important preventative care.